upendrku/react18-features/README.md

 4. **Function Scope:** In functional components, state variables declared using `useState` are scoped to the function and persist across re-renders.
 In contrast, state in class components is managed by the instance and can be accessed through `this.state`.
 Each instance of a class component maintains its own separate state. ---> IMPORTANT

 5. **Performance and Rendering:** Functional components with `useState` can have performance advantages over class components.
-The React team has optimized functional components with hooks to reduce unnecessary re-renders and improve performance compared to class components. ---> IMPORTANT
+The React team has optimized functional components with hooks to reduce unnecessary re-renders and improve performance compared to class components.

+Hooks are stateless - This means that hooks do not have any state of their own.
+This can help to improve performance, as there is no need to create or update any state objects when a hook is invoked.

+Hooks are composable - This means that you can use hooks inside other hooks.
+This can help to make your code more concise and reusable.

 Advantages of using `useState` with functional components: